eljenzalthegreat/SAEZ_Experiment_3/README.md

 ### Contact
 For any questions or feedback, please contact hopersaez@gmail.com

+## Personal Challenges I faced

+For problem 1, I didn't face any issues; the task was to display both the first and last five rows of the cars.csv file, which was straightforward.

+In problem 2, I encountered some challenges, especially with part A. I was uncertain whether I needed to display rows with odd-numbered indices or columns with odd numbers.
+After knowing that the goal was to show the first five rows with columns that have odd numbers, the remaining parts of the problem were relatively simple to handle.

+Lastly, I had some initial confusion with saving files as .py.
+When using the "Save Notebook As" option, it saved the entire notebook instead of just the individual.
+But after some research, I learned that I can save .py files directly using Jupyter notebook and not use other programming apps, which can be very hassle and time consuming.

 ### Acknowledgements
 Special thanks to the instructors and resources of the ECE2112 course for providing the foundational concepts.